lonGDiBo/Multi_Dataset_Time_Series_Models/README.md

-# Multi Dataset Time Series Models
+# VARNN for Time Series Prediction
 A comprehensive project for time series forecasting using the VARNN (Vector AutoRegression Neural Network) model.
 This project includes a comparison with VAR, FFNN, ARIMA, and LSTM models across univariate and multivariate time series tasks, alongside an interactive web demo.

 In this study, the experimental data consists of six datasets: https://github.com/lonGDiBo/Multi_Dataset_Time_Series_Models/tree/main/dataset
-- Two datasets related to weather.
+- Two datasets related to weather.()
 - Three datasets containing stock prices from three different corporations.
 The stock datasets include data for APPLE, AMAZON, and GOOGLE, collected from the Yahoo Finance website using the Python library yfinance.
 - The final dataset provides an overview of Vietnam's macroeconomic indicators.